Rule 5.616. Interstate Compact on the Placement of Children

 (Subd (a) amended effective January 1, 2013; previously amended effective January 1, 2007.)

 (b) Definitions (Fam.
 Code, § 7900 et seq.; ICPC Regulations)

 (1)"Placement" is defined in article 2(d) of the compact.
-It includes placements with a relative, as defined in Regulation No. 3, paragraph 4, item 56, a legal guardian of the child, a placement recipient who is not related to the child, a residential agency or institution, or a group home.
+It includes placements with a relative, as defined in Regulation No. 3, paragraph 4, item 56; a legal guardian of the child; a placement recipient who is not related to the child; or a residential facility or group home as defined in Regulation No. 4.

 (A)A court's directing or making an award of custody to a parent of the child or placing a child with his or her parent is not a placement requiring compliance with this rule.

 (B)The following situations each constitute a placement, and the compact must be applied: